pixa-pics/UTFzap/README.md

-# UTFzap --> UTF-16 up to half lighter and 100-175% Faster!
+# UTFzap --> UTF-16 from -9% up to half weight and about the same-175% faster than ut8!

 ![Branding of UTFzap](https://raw.githubusercontent.com/pixa-pics/UTFzap/main/Branding.png)

 DEMO : https://codepen.io/vipertechofficial/pen/LYByVRj

-It is incredibely fast because we generate a bunch of 60 functions to encode small string (0-60 chars) so they are cold function that the browser can optimize easily, also we have a working cache that is increased automatically and which can be reset manually at function call so it savs up memory allocation  usage, more than that, everything is "kind-typed" so we can force the compiler to work with entire number like asm.js does (which is a bridge to compile C/C++ onto JS with speed in mind.and obviously you can pass an object onto which it will work with in order to again, not create memory allocation for nothing!
+It is incredibely fast because we generate a bunch of 96 functions to encode small string (0-60 chars) so they are cold function that the browser can optimize easily, also we have a working cache that is increased automatically and which can be reset manually at function call so it savs up memory allocation  usage, more than that, everything is "kind-typed" so we can force the compiler to work with entire number like asm.js does (which is a bridge to compile C/C++ onto JS with speed in mind.and obviously you can pass an object onto which it will work with in order to again, not create memory allocation for nothing!

-> Lightweight (3.4kb, and **1.4kb gzipped**) compression algorithm that works *fast*!
+> Lightweight (3.4+kb, and **1.4kb gzipped**) compression algorithm that works *fast*!

 You can use this peom: